mggg/VoteKit/CONTRIBUTING.md

 2. Fork and clone the repository.
 3. From the repository root, run `task setup`.

-`task setup` bootstraps Astral's official standalone `uv`, installs Python 3.11 if needed, stores its cache and managed Python under `.task-tools/`, syncs the pinned dependencies, and installs the pre-commit hooks.
+`task setup` installs Astral's official standalone `uv` if you don't have it, installs a managed Python 3.11 environment, syncs the pinned dependencies, and installs the pre-commit hooks.

 If you already have `uv` installed and prefer to run the steps directly, the equivalent setup is: